What is Gallbladder Removal Surgery?

 If the presence of gallstones in the gallbladder is confirmed, the only relief from it is to perform Gallbladder removal Surgery which is termed as cholecystectomy in medical terms.
-This surgery is also commonly referred to as gallbladder surgery.
+Gallbladder surgery is the common term for this surgery.

-The gallbladder is an organ where the bile, a potent digestive juice produced by the liver is stored in a very concentrated form.
-Every day about 800 – 1000 ml of bile is produced by the liver.
+The gallbladder is basically an organ which stores bile in a very concentrated form.
+The liver produces the bile and stores it in the gallbladder.
+Bile is a potent digestive juice.
+The liver produces about 800 – 1000 ml of bile every day.
 There is a duct that runs from the liver to the duodenum that transports the bile produced.
 But there is a branch in that duct that branches straight into the Gallbladder.
-The bile is continuously produced by the liver and when there is no need for bile to reach duodenum it diverts to the gallbladder where it is stored in its concentrated form.
+The liver continuously produces bile and when there is no need for bile to reach duodenum it diverts to the gallbladder.
+The gallbladder then stores the bile in concentrated form.

 The Production and Flow of Bile into the Gallbladder

-Bile is continuously secreted by the liver.
-Every day about 800 – 1000 ml of bile is secreted by the liver.
+The liver continuously secretes bile.
+Every day the liver secretes about 800 – 1000 ml of bile.
 There is a duct that runs from the liver to the duodenum that transports the bile produced.
 But there is a branch in that duct also that diverts into the Gallbladder.
-The gallbladder is an organ where the bile, a potent digestive juice produced by the liver is stored in a very concentrated form.
+The gallbladder is an organ which stores concentrated form of bile, a potent digestive juice produced by the liver.
 So the bile secreted by the liver can flow either way into any of the two ducts.

-Bile is not always transported to gallbladder after production.
+The gallbladder does not always receive bile after production.
 Whenever a meal is consumed, the bile produced by the liver at that point directly flows into the duodenum of the small intestine.

 But when there is no meal consumed (during fasting or in the interval between two meals), the bile continuously secreted by the liver does not flow into the duodenum.
 Instead, it flows into the Gallbladder.
-This bile is converted to a concentrated form.
-The bile is removed of its water content to get converted into a concentrated form.
+The gallbladder converts the bile into a concentrated form by removing its water content.

 The Flow of Bile from the Gallbladder

 We consume heavy to a very heavy meal during a festival or feasts.
 The instances of having heavy meals have actually increased.
 The heavy meals so consumed may be oily or fatty and may be rich in fat.
 These are the occasions where the role of gallbladder comes into play.
-The heavy meal so consumed need not be meat-based or non-vegetarian food.
+The heavy meal so consumed can be vegetarian too.
 Even vegetarian food like cheese, avocado, etc., sometimes can be heavy in fat and can warrant the role of the gallbladder in the process of digestion.

 During such heavy meals, the duodenum releases a hormone called cholecystokinin.
 This hormone stimulates the Gallbladder to release the concentrated bile into the duodenum.